nosachamos/formalizer/docs/useformalizer-hook.md

 A common use case you are likely to see is to initiate the form with certain values.
 The most common example is of editing an existing entity.

-The `useFormalizer` hook takes as its second argument an object containing the initial values for the form.
+The `useFormalizer` hook takes as its first argument an object containing the initial values for the form.
 You won't need to also set these values on the inputs: simply passing them to Formalizer is enough - all your inputs will be rendered with their initial values set.

 For example, to initialize the following form with a given email address value: